Embodying a teaching: “In Motion”

 “In motion” reflects a shared belief system across many Indigenous nations around the idea of flux and our interconnectedness to all things.
 Our storytelling, legends and practices connect us to seasonal teachings, grounding us in the philosophy of reciprocity, sustainability, and caretaking.
 These stories guide our principles and invite us to be more connected to our innate sense of timing and morality through our earth-based calendar systems.

-“In motion” is about relationality and movement of change in that we consider “all our relations” and the moving pieces of the relationships we hold with all living things.
-We tend to all that surrounds us, with care, love and understanding and we learn to see each other and all living things as having a story — one that is deeper and connects to a web of ancestral histories and future paths.
-To be “in motion” is to understand that our actions influence the world around us, seven generations back and seven generations forward.
+We tend to all that surrounds us, with care, love, and understanding.
+We learn to see each other and all living things as having a story — one that is deeper and connects to a web of ancestral histories and future paths.

 Our in-motion programs aim to reflect these teachings by showing us a way forward through generative and inspiring workshops and (seasonal) storytelling that reminds us of who we are.